Our guiding principles

 Deployments | Read-only | Access deployment information for integration purposes |

-Issues | Read & write | Create and manage issues when needed |
+Issues | Read & write | Create issues for tracking review findings when configured (optional feature) |

 Metadata | Read-only | Display repository information inside the cubic UI |